The Zombie Games

 April shook her head, holding her arm to me.
 "Duff!
 Let's get out of here!"

 Which brings us to the current point.
 To make story short, they had most likely not noticed my current unreliable activity.
-I cleaned up, put my shorts back on, and suddenly stood up triumphantly.
-We would fight against them.
+I cleaned up with a bunch of poor leaves lying around, hastily put my shorts back on, and thus stood up triumphantly.
+For the first time in a while I had managed to achieve a goal without fucking up, which put me in high spirits.
+We would fight against the corpses.
+We would win.
+We wouldn't let out dreams be dreams.
 I stared at the distance and saw so much of them World War Z fell short.

 Nevermind.
 We'd get the fuck away.